 Advertisement

-One of the shutdown’s most notable impacts on state and local operations were the lapses to the Supplemental Nutrition Assistance Program benefits in November, after the federal government announced it had “insufficient funds” to pay full SNAP benefits, affecting about 42 million Americans, including low-income families, seniors and children.
+One of the shutdown’s most notable impacts on state and local operations were the lapses in November to Supplemental Nutrition Assistance Program benefits.
+The federal government announced it had “insufficient funds” to pay full SNAP benefits, affecting about 42 million Americans, including low-income families, seniors and children.

-The lapse forced state agencies to scramble in covering the difference, as they were already grappling with technical, financial and policy adjustments required by H.R.1, the sweeping federal law known as the One Big Beautiful Bill.
-The law reshaped how programs like Medicaid and SNAP are administered, including expanding work requirements, eliminating nutrition education and increasing state administrative costs.
+The lapse forced state agencies to scramble in covering the difference, as they were already grappling with technical, financial and policy adjustments required by H.R.
+1. The law reshaped how programs like Medicaid and SNAP would be administered, including expanding work requirements, eliminating nutrition education and increasing state administrative costs.

 And as these administrative systems were thrown into uncertainty — a direct consequence of the shutdown’s interruption of federal operations — states also contended with the uncertainty of whether they’d receive reimbursement even if they were to cover SNAP benefits in the absence of federal funding.